GMC Account Suspended? 5 Reasons & Fixes

 • Incorrect product categories

-Google doesn't just evaluate your product data—they evaluate your entire website.
-Technical problems and poor user experience can trigger suspensions.
+Google doesn't just evaluate your product data - they evaluate your entire website.
+Technical problems, poor user experience, and trust issues can all trigger suspensions.

 Technical Problems